 The significant funds that M&S raise for the Marie Keating Foundation also help us to deliver other vital cancer services across Ireland.
 The Marie Keating Foundation receives no government funding and all our services are provided free of charge so the funds we receive thanks to the support of M&S staff and customers helped us to deliver services such as:

 - Comfort Fund Grants- Cancer patients and their families can face a financial crisis.
 Recent research shows the average extra spend due to cancer is €862 per month.
 Comfort Fund grants help ease this burden.
 Marks & Spencer helped the Marie Keating Foundation give out 530 Comfort Fund grants in 2016, helping struggling families pay for medical costs, hospital transport and household bills.
 Grants were paid to families from all over Ireland so that they could focus on their health rather than financial stress.

-- Survive & Thrive– There are over 121,000 cancer survivors in Ireland.
+- Survive & Thrive– It is estimated that there are over 167,700 cancer survivors in Ireland.
 This is cause for great celebration but it is now recongised that cancer survivors can sometimes struggle to adjust to life after cancer.
 Thanks to the funds that M&S raised, the Foundation was able to run three 5-week Survive and Thrive courses in Cork, Dublin and Galway during 2016, as well as three 1-day survivorship courses in Cork, Dublin, and Sligo.